- Dinosaur

 Alroy, J. 2004.
 Are Sepkoski’s evolutionary faunas dynamically coherent?
 Evolutionary Ecology Analysis 6:1–32.

 Bokulich, A. 2020.
-Understanding scientific varieties: holotypes, stratotypes, and measurement prototypes.
+Understanding scientific sorts: holotypes, stratotypes, and measurement prototypes.
 Biology & Philosophy 35:1–28.

 Currie, A.C.
 2019.
 Scientific Data and the Deep Previous.
 Cambridge: Cambridge College Press.

 Dresow, M. 2021.
-Explaining the apocalypse: the end-Permian mass extinction and the dynamics of rationalization in geohistory.”
+Explaining the apocalypse: the end-Permian mass extinction and the dynamics of clarification in geohistory.”
 Synthese. https://doi.org/10.1007/s11229-021-03254-w.
 [Despite the mention of “explanation” in the title, this paper is largely about the importance of descriptive or “characterizational” research in geohistory.]

 Dresow, M., and Love, A.C.
 2022.
-The interdisciplinary entanglement of characterization and rationalization.
+The interdisciplinary entanglement of characterization and clarification.
 The British Journal for the Philosophy of Science. https://doi.org/10.1086/720414.
 [This paper offers a refined account of scientific characterization for complex phenomena, focusing on the Cambrian Explosion.]

 Franklin-Corridor, L. 2020.
 The animal sexes as historic explanatory sorts.
 In S. Dasgupta, R. Dotan, B. Weslake (Eds.), Present Controversies in Philosophy of Science, 177–197.
 New York: Routledge.